sean-smith/scale-out-computing-on-aws/docs/tutorials/reduce-compute-node-launch-time-with-custom-ami.md

 ---
-title: Prepare compute node AMI to provision capacity faster
+title: Import custom AMI to provision capacity faster
 ---

 By default, SOCA provision a vanilla AMI and install all required packages in ~3 to 5 minutes.